 Faculty Senate Chair presented that last semester, LC State was directed to change our Gen Ed.
 Diversity requirement name.
 The Dean of Liberal Arts and Sciences came up with the category name - Global Perspectives, as we had a quick turnaround time to change the name.
 At the time, it was emphasized that "Global Perspectives" was potentially a placeholder to allow us time to discuss the name change to ensure we find an appropriate title.
 As we had discussed, there were potential problems with the name change to "Global Perspectives".
-The Gen Ed committee had robust discussions involving feedback from Faculty Senators regarding possible alternatives to Global Perspectives category which is what is being shown today - Comparative Perspectives, Community Perspectives or Communities & Culture.
+The Gen Ed committee had robust discussions involving feedback from Faculty Senators regarding possible alternatives to Global Perspectives, Community Perspectives or Communities & Culture.